 The Broomhill Festival was started in 1975 by a group of Architecture students who had carried out a project on Broomhill as part of their course.
 It ran for just 6 days, from 23rd – 29th May.
 Many of the events remained in the programme for the next 40 years, such as the Garden Party, Art Exhibitions and a wide range of music events.
 Some of the events from the 1970’s which didn’t manage to survive the test of time were the Croquet Tournament, the Dog Show, Punch & Judy and the Most Beautiful Person Competition!

-However, in 2017 the Festival committee decided that it could no longer carry on the organisation of the Festival and it was in danger of disappearing.
-A new committee formed and the 2017 Festival took place in June.
-The new format is for local groups to organise events to raise money either for themselves (eg Project Buzz – work with young people in Broomhall, Broomhill Community Library raising money to improve the library facilities), or for their own nominated charities.
-The results from the 2017 Festival can be seen here.
+In 2017 a new committee formed and since then the Festival has run in a different way.
+Local groups now organise events to raise money either for themselves (eg Buzz Sheffield– work with young people in Broomhall, Broomhill Community Library raising money for the Broomhill Community Trust to improve the library facilities), or for their own nominated charities.
+The new strapline says it all – by the community, for the community.